 For users interested in subsets of HRRR data, our research group is now supporting a parallel archive in Zarr format.
-This archive is also supported by the Registry of Open Data on AWS, and more information on this new Zarr-formatted HRRR archive can be found here.
+This new Zarr archive is also hosted by the Registry of Open Data on AWS.

 This HRRR download interface displays HRRR files available in the Pando archvie.